Walker Buehler: Personal life

 Buehler has heard the famous roll call scene from the 1986 film Ferris Bueller's Day Off many times throughout his life.
 Buehler embraced the nickname "Ferris," incorporating it into his Twitter handle and wearing it on his jersey during the 2018 MLB Players Weekend.
 He chose to wear the nickname "Buetane" for the 2019 MLB Players Weekend.

 Buehler is a native of Lexington, Kentucky, the "Horse Capital of the World," home to the Kentucky Horse Park, The Red Mile and Keeneland race courses, and grew up a big fan of horse racing.
 He has a minority ownership stake in 2020 Kentucky Derby and 2020 Breeders' Cup Classic winner Authentic, trained by Bob Baffert.
-Buehler attended the 2020 Breeders' Cup Classic to see Authentic win at Keeneland.
+Buehler attended the 2020 Breeders' Cup Classic.

-Buehler is married to McKenzie Marcinek, whom he began dating in high school, and the couple reside in Lexington.
+Buehler began dating McKenzie Marcinek when they were in the eighth grade.
+They married in December 2021.
+Their first child, a daughter, was born in February 2024.